 Out of the Woodwork: U.S. Forests and Black Cultures, 1800–1940

-In this talk, Susan Scott Parrish will discuss the role Black laborers and artisans played in the transformation of eastern forests into built wood environments and infrastructural systems.
+In this talk, Susan Scott Parrish will discuss the role Black laborers and artisans played in the transformation of eastern forests into built wooden environments and infrastructural systems.
 She will also look at the roles that Black artists—painters of woodlands and wood domestic interiors as well as writers of poetry, fiction, and nonfiction—played in representing and interpreting what standing trees and woodwork meant in American life.
-Parrish will focus in particular on two individuals who lived at the beginning and end of this period: first, John Hemmings, the enslaved joiner and furniture maker at Monticello whose letters and extant woodwork allow us to imagine what it might have meant to him to materialize the neoclassical designs of Thomas Jefferson, and second, Horace Pippin, the self-taught modernist artist who inscribed his vision of American history and Black domestic life into wood.
+Parrish will focus in particular on two individuals who lived at the beginning and end of this period: John Hemmings, the enslaved joiner and furniture maker at Monticello whose letters and extant woodwork allow us to imagine what it might have meant to him to materialize the neoclassical designs of Thomas Jefferson; and Horace Pippin, the self-taught modernist artist who inscribed his vision of American history and Black domestic life in wood.

 This is the Avery Distinguished Fellow Lecture.